 This Act shall be enforced from the date of promulgation.

-The amendment to this Act shall be enforced from 23 November 2009.
-Data Source : Financial Supervisory Commission Laws and Regulations Retrieving System
+The amendments to this Act shall be enforced from the date of promulgation, with the exception of the 10 June 2009 amendment, which shall be enforced from 23 November 2009.

+Data Source: Financial Supervisory Commission Laws and Regulations Retrieving System